 Extra Space Storage (EXR) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the self-storage facility real estate investment trust had lost 1.47% in the past month.
-In that same time, the Finance sector lost 5.3%, while the S&P 500 lost 5.01%.
+Heading into today, shares of the self-storage facility real estate investment trust had gained 4.5% over the past month, outpacing the Finance sector's gain of 0.44% and the S&P 500's gain of 2.65% in that time.

-Investors will be hoping for strength from Extra Space Storage as it approaches its next earnings release.
-In that report, analysts expect Extra Space Storage to post earnings of $1.85 per share.
-This would mark year-over-year growth of 23.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $440.67 million, up 22.8% from the year-ago period.
+Wall Street will be looking for positivity from Extra Space Storage as it approaches its next earnings report date.
+The company is expected to report EPS of $1.85, up 23.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $440.67 million, up 22.8% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Extra Space Storage.
+Investors should also note any recent changes to analyst estimates for Extra Space Storage.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.74% higher within the past month.
+Within the past 30 days, our consensus EPS projection has moved 2.98% higher.
 Extra Space Storage is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, Extra Space Storage currently has a Forward P/E ratio of 24.56.
-Its industry sports an average Forward P/E of 14.85, so we one might conclude that Extra Space Storage is trading at a premium comparatively.
+Investors should also note Extra Space Storage's current valuation metrics, including its Forward P/E ratio of 25.11.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.23.

-Investors should also note that EXR has a PEG ratio of 3.5 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The REIT and Equity Trust - Other industry currently had an average PEG ratio of 2.7 as of yesterday's close.
+We can also see that EXR currently has a PEG ratio of 3.47.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The REIT and Equity Trust - Other industry currently had an average PEG ratio of 2.78 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.